The Incredible Hulk (film): Plot

-At Culver University in Virginia, General Thaddeus "Thunderbolt" Ross meets with Dr. Bruce Banner, the colleague and boyfriend of his daughter Betty, regarding an experiment that Ross claims is meant to make humans immune to gamma radiation.
-The experiment—part of a World War II-era "super soldier" program that Ross hopes to re-create—fails.
-The exposure to gamma radiation causes Banner to transform into the Hulk for brief periods of time, whenever his heart rate rises above 200 beats per minute.
-The Hulk destroys the lab and surrounding area, killing several people inside and injuring the General and Betty, and others outside.
-Banner becomes a fugitive from the U.S. military and Ross, who wants to weaponize the Hulk.
+At Culver University in Virginia, U.S. military general Thaddeus Ross meets with Dr. Bruce Banner, the colleague and boyfriend of his daughter Betty, regarding an experiment that Ross claims is meant to make humans immune to gamma radiation.
+This is part of Ross's attempts to recreate a World War II-era "super soldier" program.
+The experiment fails and Banner is exposed to high levels of gamma radiation, causing him to transform into the Hulk if enraged or if his heart rate rises above 200 beats per minute.
+The Hulk destroys the lab and injures the general, Betty, and others outside.
+Banner becomes a fugitive from Ross, who wants to weaponize the Hulk.

-Five years later, Banner works at a bottling factory in Rocinha, Rio de Janeiro, Brazil, while searching for a cure for his condition.
-On the internet, he anonymously collaborates with a colleague known only as "Mr. Blue."
-He is learning Yoga techniques to help keep control and has not transformed in five months.
-After Banner cuts his finger, a drop of his blood falls into a bottle, which is eventually ingested by an elderly consumer in Milwaukee, Wisconsin, giving him gamma sickness.
-Using the bottle to track down Banner, Ross sends a special forces team, led by Emil Blonsky, to capture him.
-Banner transforms into the Hulk and defeats Blonsky's team, with Blonsky surviving.
-After Ross explains how Banner became the Hulk, Blonsky agrees to be injected with a small amount of a similar serum, which gives him enhanced speed, strength, agility, and healing powers but also begins to deform his skeleton and impairs his judgment.
+Five years later, Banner works at a bottling factory in Rio de Janeiro, Brazil, and has not transformed in five months.
+He trains in yoga and breathing techniques while collaborating anonymously with an internet user called "Mr. Blue" in his search to cure his condition.
+After Banner accidentally cuts his finger, a drop of his blood falls into a bottle of soda which is eventually ingested by an elderly consumer in Milwaukee, Wisconsin, giving him gamma sickness.
+Using the bottle to track Banner, Ross sends a special forces team led by Emil Blonsky to capture him.
+Banner transforms into the Hulk and defeats Blonsky's team, though Blonsky survives.
+After Ross explains how Banner became the Hulk, Blonsky agrees to be injected with a similar serum, gaining enhanced speed, strength, and agility.